grt192/GRT2022/WRITEUP.md

 ## Tank ([#1](https://github.com/grt192/GRTCommandBased/pull/1), [#6](https://github.com/grt192/GRTCommandBased/pull/6))
-The tank subsystem [`TankSubsystem`](https://github.com/grt192/GRTCommandBased/blob/develop/src/main/java/frc/robot/subsystems/tank/TankSubsystem.java)
+The tank subsystem [`TankSubsystem`](https://github.com/grt192/GRTCommandBased/blob/develop/src/main/java/frc/robot/subsystems/tank/TankSubsystem.java) controls the robot's west-coast (drop center) tank drive, supplying power to the 3-NEO gearboxes on each side.
-[...].
-Our robot had a west-coast (drop center) tank drivetrain, controlled by a gearbox on each side with 3 NEOs each.
-The system was controlled by a left and right main NEO, and 2 follower NEOs which mirrored the leader's inputs.
+In code, each side of the drive train was controlled by a "main" SparkMax, with two followers mirroring the output of the main to the other NEO motors.

 During shop project, we tested two different control schemes for the drivetrain.
 In tank drive, the driver supplies directly a left and right power for the robot.
 To drive forward, supply the same power to the left and right motors.
 To turn in one